ksmaheshkumar/threat_research/README.md

 Threat Research Data
 ===============

+# UPDATE 01/26/2015

+All threat-related research has been moved to a centralized (and automated) Github repository.
+All data can be found [here](https://github.com/animus-project/threat_data).

 ## Summary

 This page contains data I've collected over the past several months using a network of 10-20 SSH honeypots.
 If you have any questions or feedback, please don't hesitate to reach out and contact me.